LisaStur/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

 Who did it?
-Professor Plum in the librar, with a candlestick?
+Professor Plum in the library, with a candlestick?
 Get a random revelation to the classic board game crime.

 ## Technology
 Randomiser in JavaScript, HTML and CSS.